Machine Learning Algorithms

 where ( y ) is the dependent variable, ( x ) is the independent variable, ( beta_0 ) and ( beta_1 ) are the coefficients, and ( epsilon ) is the error term.

-Use Cases: Linear Regression is used in finance for predicting stock prices, in marketing for sales forecasting, and in various other fields for trend analysis.
+Use Cases: Linear Regression is used in finance to predict stock prices, in marketing to forecast sales, and in various other fields to analyze trends.

 Implementation Example: